cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

 }
 ```

 Adding a script message handler with name `"name"` (or `"javaScriptBridge"` in the  example above) causes the JavaScript function `window.webkit.messageHandlers.myJavaScriptMessageHandler.postMessage()` to be defined in all frames in all web views that use the user content controller.
-It can be then [used form the HTML file like this](https://github.com/authenticationfailure/WheresMyBrowser.iOS/blob/d4e2d9efbde8841bf7e4a8800418dda6bb116ec6/WheresMyBrowser/web/WKWebView/scenario3.html#L33).
+It can be then [used from the HTML file like this](https://github.com/authenticationfailure/WheresMyBrowser.iOS/blob/d4e2d9efbde8841bf7e4a8800418dda6bb116ec6/WheresMyBrowser/web/WKWebView/scenario3.html#L33):

 ```javascript
 function invokeNativeOperation() {